RustNSparks/sockudo-docs/guide/configuration/metrics.md

 ## Available Metrics

-Sockudo exposes a comprehensive set of metrics for monitoring various aspects of the server's performance:
+Sockudo exposes metrics for monitoring various aspects of the server's performance.
+These are currently implemented and available for use:

 ### Connection Metrics
 - **`sockudo_connected`**: Current number of active WebSocket connections